 John and Benjamin True were descendants of Martin True, son-in-law to Henry Martin, a wealthy plantation owner in Spotsylvania County, Virginia, near Fredericksburg.
 Henry died in 1848, leaving a grandson John, among others.
 This led some to believe John might be the grandson of Henry Martin, but Henry’s grandson never left Spotsylvania, according to living relatives, and had no connection with Halifax.
+Henry had other children, and Jonathan may have been related to Henry though another line.
+The link is missing, but some DNA matches suggest Jonathan and Henry are related.
+This is unconfirmed.

 Six years passed between the birth of David in 1811 and Jonathan’s next son, Solomon, in 1818.
-Solomon would be Jonathan’s last child born in Jackson County.
+Solomon was Jonathan’s last child born in Jackson County.
 That year, the northern end of Jackson became Hall County, and Jonathan moved north several miles and settled just south of the Chattahoochee River near Lula, purchasing over 350 acres along the northern Oconee River over the next few years.

 Jonathan is remembered as a strict but educated Baptist, who demanded his children be educated as well.
 He must have known it was impossible to become an effective preacher without it.
 At least two sons, John and Jonathan Jr., and several sons-in-law and grandsons became preachers, when they were not farming.
 Jonathan is supposed to have helped establish the Timber Ridge Baptist Church not far from his home, and his descendants preached there for generations.
 Many of the early Hall County Martins are buried there.